 Dumplings are arguably the best part of chicken soup.
 When my mom makes them for my family there is never enough.
-We argue and fight about who has more dumpling…and we race to get seconds and finish of the rest of the dumplings in the pot.
-Now when my mom makes dumplings she does two batches of dumplings.
+We argue and fight about who has more dumplings…and we race to get seconds and finish of the rest of the dumplings in the pot.
+Now when my mom makes chicken and dumplings she does two batches.
 Makes the soup, and does one batch of dumplings…serves up half the folks and with half the soup remaining add more dumplings.
 This isn’t necessary but makes the soup go really far.

 The dumplings are easy- It’s the soup that can take hours.
 So make your soup as you want.. all from scratch or partially homemade.

 For instance my mom makes it the old fashion way— boils a whole chicken in a pot of water ALL day. (makes your house smell so good and homey) then pull all the tender juicy meat off and add veggies and spices to your liking.

 On fancy days I do that.
 On lazy days I pick up a rotisserie chicken and add it to chicken broth with the veggies and seasonings.
 Not as good as above, but a very close second.
 How ever you choose to make it, bring the soup to a boil.
 Whisk up your batter and plop in spoonfuls.
 The dumplings only need a few minutes to cook.
 The dumplings will float when they are cooked!
 Turn the heat down and serve warm.
 Serve with breadsticks and a garden salad.